 Fibroids can be anywhere from the size of a seed to a mass that pushes the uterus outwards.
-That diversity sometimes makes them difficult to detect and manage, which is why seeing a top-notch GYN specialist at Capital Women’s Care in Arlington and McLean, Virginia makes sense.
+That diversity sometimes makes them difficult to detect and manage, which is why seeing a top-notch GYN specialist at Capital Women’s Care in Arlington, Virginia makes sense.
 Most women experience fibroids at some point, but they don’t always know it.
 Others suffer each month with heavy periods and unexplained pain.
 If you suspect you might have uterine fibroids, give the Capital Women’s Care practice a call to make an appointment with a GYN specialist.

 Uterine fibroids are noncancerous masses that usually appear during a woman’s childbearing years.
 A patient might come to the Capital Women’s Care office with a single fibroid or many at once.
 Grouped fibroids can push the uterus up into the rib cage, making even sitting uncomfortable.